arielb135/RabbitMQ-with-istio-MTLS/README.md

 The istio objects that were created come to respond to 3 main issues -
 ## Issue 1 - Stateful sets pod discovery
-Usually when creating a a deployment - we have multiple stateless service that are independent from each other.
+Usually when creating a deployment - we have multiple stateless service that are independent from each other.
 Stateful apps such as databases, rabbit are participating in a cluster, which means they require stable DNS of each pod so they can exchange information between them, This is not possible in a regular deployment, as the DNS is not stable (nor the IPs). this presents us with the "stateful set" option - which assures: